Previous dayApril 28, 2026Next day

 0.3 km---✓ ReviewedUSGS →

-On April 28, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 41 km W of Stevens Village, Alaska at 17:45 UTC.
+A magnitude 2.0 earthquake was recorded 41 km W of Stevens Village, Alaska on April 28, 2026 at 17:45 UTC.
 At a depth of just 0.3 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 66.040°, -150.009°.
+Coordinates: 66.040°, -150.009°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28